Survivability Rankings for Chicken Shop in Atlanta

 Summary

 StreetSpring's 2026 analysis shows the best neighborhood in and around Atlanta to open a Chicken Shop is Parkwood with 82% average chance of surviving more than 2 years, with the best locations offering 85% and the most challenging locations in Parkwood at 78%.
 The worst neighborhoods include Great Lakes with 70% average chance.
-Market conditions are changing daily and it is best to use StreetSpring's most up-to-date data.
+Market dynamics shift in days, not months, so StreetSpring's live tool is the most current source for any specific address.

 Parkwood ranks #1 of 31 neighborhoods analyzed in and around Atlanta for Chicken Shop survivability with a score of 82% as of 2026.
 The top 10 neighborhoods are: